 Bifröst

-This is a university village which has about 6 to 7 hundred students during the school year.
-It was founded in Reykjavik 1918 but moved to Bifröst in 1955.
-It lies by the roots of Mt Baula and below the lava field east of the school you have the waterfall Glanni which the 9 hole golf course in the area got its name from.
+This is a university village with about 600 to 700 students during the school year.
+It was founded in Reykjavík in 1918 and moved to Bifröst in 1955.
+It lies by the roots of Mt.
+Baula and below the lava field east of the school is the waterfall Glanni, which the 9-hole golf course in the area is named after.

-There are also many beautiful hikes in the area and a restaurant.
+There are also many beautiful hiking trails in the area and a restaurant.
 This is the last village you’ll pass before driving over the mountain pass Holtavörðuheiði that will take you to north Iceland.

-After you have arrived in north Iceland, your first village will be Laugarbakki, one of the smallest villages you’ll see with a population of 57 people (2018 numbers).
+After you have arrived in north Iceland, your first village will be Laugarbakki, It’s one of the smallest villages you’ll see with a population of around 60 people.
 It lies above the beautiful salmon river Miðfjarðará.
 The village has a pool that has been converted to hot tubs.
-Here is also a huge ball room with room for 400 people.
-It is mostly used by the locals for different celebrations.
-There is a community center and the old boarding school has been converted to a hotel.
+There is also a huge ballroom with room for 400 people which is mostly used by the locals for different celebrations.
+There is a community center and the old boarding school has been converted into a hotel.

 Campsite GPS: 65°19’36.49″N 20°53’33.11″W

-Blönduós is a little bit similar to Borgarnes for they have much the same things to offer, including an excellent campsite.
-Around the village you have many historical sites and there are a few interesting museums too.
+Blönduós is similar to Borgarnes, as they offer many of the same services, including an excellent campsite.
+Around the village, there are many historical sites and a few interesting museums.
 The gorgeous river Blanda runs through the village and is one of the longest rivers in Iceland.

-Around Blönduós you have fantastic fishing too, both in the river and in lakes & rivers around.
+Around Blönduós you have fantastic fishing too, both in the river and in the lakes and rivers around.
 Inquire locally about a fishing permit.

 Campsite GPS: 65°39’30.24″N 20°16’37.93″W

-This little village with around 120 people is the last one before you’ll arrive in Akureyri.
-You have a very nice campsite there and you are in the center of horse riding in Iceland for everywhere around you, you will have stables with horses.
-North of the village you have one of the nicest turf farms in Iceland called Glaumbær.
+This little village with around 120 people is the last one before you arrive in Akureyri.
+You have a very nice campsite there, and you’ll be in the center of horse riding in Iceland; stables with horses are everywhere here.
+North of the village you’ll find one of the nicest turf farms in Iceland called Glaumbær, where traditional turf houses scatter the land.

 Campsite GPS: 65°33’8.05″N 19°27’21.00″W

-The capital of north Iceland with a population close to 19.000 people.
-Here you’ll find all the service you might need, including a great campsite in the middle of town.
-They also have a wonderful music hall (pic on the right) with a full schedule all year around.
+Akureyri is the capital of north Iceland with a population close to 19,000 people.
+Here you’ll find all the services you might need, including a great campsite right within the town center.
+They also have a wonderful music hall (shown on the right) with a full schedule year-around.

-There are also whale tours from the harbor.
-You can also take the ferry out to Grímsey (population 61 people), Iceland’s most northern place and the only place in Iceland where you can cross the Arctic Circle.
+There are also whale watching tours from the harbor.
+You can take the ferry out to Grímsey (population around 60 people), a small island settlement and the only place in Iceland where you can cross the Arctic Circle.

 Campsite GPS: 65°40’43.11″N 18° 6’2.80″W